warbe-maker/warbe-maker.github.io/_posts/2020-11-17-Common-VBA-Error-Handler.markdown

    ErrSrc = "module-name." & s
 End Function
 ```
+### The _Application Error_ service
+The error Handler provides the function _AppErr_ which turns a positive number into a negative by adding the constant [_vbObjectError_](<https://docs.microsoft.com/en-us/dotnet/api/microsoft.visualbasic.constants.vbobjecterror?view=netcore-3.1>) when the error is raised with `err.Raise mErH.AppErr(n).
+The error handler (the _ErrMsg_ function) recognizes the negative number as an _Application Error_ and turns it back into the original postive number for display.

 ### The _Entry Procedure_
 The procedure which the error handler has recognized as the top level procedure of a call hierarchy by means of a pair of BoP/EoP statements is considered the _Entry Procedures_.